ondiiik/vindriktning-mpy/README.md

 ![HA](doc/ha1.png)

 #### `co2_alert`

-This plugin activates alarm on built in buzzer when CO2 level exceedes certain value to notify that is time to open window and make air more fresh.
+This plugin activates alarm on built in buzzer when CO2 level exceedes certain value to notify that is time to open window to get fresh air in to the room.

 ### Advices